jflex-de/jflex/docs/md/lex-specs.md

 -   `void yyclose()`

     closes the input stream.
-All subsequent calls to the scanning method will return the end of file value
+All subsequent calls to the scanning method will return the end of file value.

 -   `void yyreset(java.io.Reader reader)`